maiziezhoulab/FocalSV/README.md

 #### 2. Running for Whole Genome

-Below is an example command for running post-processing one whole genome scale.
+Below is an example command for running post-processing on a whole-genome scale.

 ```
 python3 ./FocalSV/focalsv/post_processing/FocalSV_Filter_GT_Correct.py \